AdeptMind/frontend-interview-assignment/README.md

 Changes will be made within `pages/index.tsx` and supporting components.

+You will be allowed to use npm packages including but not limited to:

+- Styling:

+  - emotion
+  - styled-components
+  - tailwind

+- State management:

+  - redux
+  - react (built in context)

+- Utilities:

+  - lodash
+  - classnames

+However, usage of UI frameworks such as bootstrap, material-ui etc. are discouraged.

 ## Requirements

 Designs can be found [here](https://www.figma.com/file/57cwyw2ugQYjqynHcQOcaz/Front-End-Interview-Mock?node-id=0%3A1).
 Try to match the solution as closely as possible to these designs.
 The site should be responsive and interpolate between the desktop and mobile designs in a reasonable manner.